gijsdanoe/bertje-long/README.md

 # bertje-long
-Repository for the masterthesis 'BERTje-long: the Dutch long-document Transformer' by Gijs Danoe
+Repository for the masterthesis 'BERTje-long: the Dutch long-document Transformer' by Gijs Danoe.
+In this thesis both BERTje and RobBERT have been converted to Longformers to be able to process 4096 tokens instead of 512.
+These models have been tested against the normal BERTje, RobBERT and Pino (Dutch BigBird) on multiple tasks which include sentiment analysis, mask filling and coreference resolution.

 ## Installation
 1. (Optionally) create a virtual environment for this project (tested on python 3.8+)